HelloWorld-1017/HelloWorld-1017.github.io/_posts/matlab/2023-01-10-ggsci-Colour-Palettes.md

 # AAAS (American Association for the Advancement of Science)

-The AAAS palette is inspired by the plots in the journals published by American Association for the Advancement of Science (美国科学促进会 ):
+The AAAS palette is inspired by the plots in the journals published by *American Association for the Advancement of Science*:

 ```R
 library("ggsci")